coronis-computing/heightmap_interpolation/docs/source/methods.rst

     Example dataset interpolated using the Continous Curvature Splines in Tension inpainter (*ccst* option in ``interpolate_netcdf4.py``).

+Implements the method in [Smith90]_.
 The PDE guiding this interpolant is the following:

 .. math::
     \nabla(f(u_t)) = (1-t)\nabla^4 u_t - t \nabla^2 u_t = 0